 According to the polls (Barna, Gallup, etc), the moral and ethical differentiation between Christians and the world is almost wholly non-existent these days.
 We watch the same stuff as the world, dress in the same skimpy outfits, talk with same profane jargon, applaud the same heroes, and attempt to emulate the very same world-makers.
 Just think of the latest “Christian” concert where young adults are throwing themselves at the stage in hope to get a mere touch or glance from their favorite superstar.
 Yes, it may be the Christian version of pubescent idiocy, but it’s the very same idolatry.
 It’s the world’s behavior penetrating the sanctuary of the Holy.
 And this isn’t just true amongst the young, it’s also true amongst the old.
 It’s transcending every sphere of the modern Church.
 And THIS MUST NOT BE SO!

 Christianity is supposed to be a moment-by-moment infusion of Jesus within our lives, a radical take-over of the human body by the Almighty, and thusly a mighty demonstration of His Life to this world.
 We are meant to become a vessel through which He pours forth His life, spilling Himself out to the world around us.
 He desires to ooze out of every pore of our being, every moment of the day.
-In other words, the aroma or “scent” of God is to be so pungent upon us that everywhere we go His aroma fills our world.
+In other words, the aroma or “scent” of God is to be so pungent upon us that everywhere we go His aroma fills our world (see 2 Corinthians 2:14-15).
 A moment within our presence should cause an individual to be moved by the scent.
 “What’s that smell?”
 It’s Jesus!!
-And as the Bible makes crystal clear – the smell of Jesus will cause either people to love us or hate us – it’s a smell that forces an issue.
+And as the Bible makes crystal clear—the smell of Jesus will cause either people to love us or hate us—it’s a smell that forces an issue.

-The time of Nero may yet again visit the Church.
+The time of “Nero” may yet again visit the Church (like that of Quo Vadis).
 And may such a destiny find a bravehearted band of believers ready to take their stand for the glory of Jesus, our great Champion.

 May our focus and gaze never turn, even for moment, from the King of kings and Lord of lords.
 He alone is worthy of our total and complete abandonment, focus, and life.
 May there be no other.
 And if such unswerving and unrelenting passion for Jesus leads us to the floor of an arena or to a splintery cross, then may we too sing with joy unspeakable and full of glory.